Alejandro Cichero

-Alejandro Enrique Cíchero Konarek (/es-419/; born April 20, 1977) is a former Venezuelan footballer who played as a defender.
+Alejandro Enrique Cíchero Konarek (/es-419/; born April 20, 1977) is a Venezuelan former footballer who played as a defender.

 Career

 Born in Caracas, Cichero joined the youth system of Trujillanos Fútbol Club in 1988, being promoted to the first team in 1996 and helping them reach the Copa CONMEBOL Playoff in his second season.

 In 1998, he moved to Europe, joining Benfica, who immediately loaned him to Cagliari Calcio in the Serie A, playing thirteen matches over the course of the 1998–99 season.
 He then spent two seasons in the Portuguese Second Division — the third tier of Portuguese football.
 First in 1999–2000 at Oliveira do Bairro S.C. and then at Benfica's reserve team, where he made one bench appearance on the first team in a 2–1 win against Porto.

 In 2002, he returned home, playing the 2001–02 season at Deportivo Italchacao, before spending an 18-month span in the Uruguayan Primera División, in three clubs.
 In 2004, he returned to Europe, joining PFC Litex Lovech in the Bulgarian league, where he would stay until 2008, helping the team finish third in 2005–06, as well progressing to the Round of 32 in the UEFA Cup.

 The 31-year-old then joined the Chinese team, Shandong Luneng Taishan F.C., immediately conquering his first title, the 2008 Chinese Super League.
 After two seasons, he returned to his native hometown, to play for Caracas FC.
 In July 2010, the Venezuelan international, moved to Colombia, reuniting with former national team manager, Richard Páez at Millonarios.

 In 2013, the 36-year-old, came out of retirement to play one more season, joining Deportivo Anzoátegui.